irccloud/pkgx/README.md

 This program can be used to make OS packages for an Erlang application bundled as an OTP release.

-Requires `devscripts` to be installed on the debian build machine.
+Requires `devscripts` and `debhelper` to be installed on the debian build machine.

 Getting started
 ---------------